 How much are lessons?

 Most students attend a lesson every week during term time.
-For these students, we charge £36 per hour of tuition, so the cost of a lesson depends on how long you need.
-We offer lessons between 20 minutes and two hours depending on the needs and level of the student, so the cost of a lesson is between £12 and £72.
-Fees are payable in advance by monthly Direct Debit, or termly on invoice by debit or credit card, or direct bank transfer.
+For these students, we charge £40 per hour of tuition, so the cost of a lesson depends on how long you need.
+We offer lessons between 20 minutes and two hours depending on the needs and level of the student, so the cost of a lesson is between £13.50 and £80.
+Fees are payable in advance by monthly Direct Debit or Card Autopay, or termly on invoice by debit or credit card, or direct bank transfer.

 Can you give me lessons in my own home?

-Occasionally this can be arranged, though it’s not always possible due to the busy schedule we have here.
+This is not usually possible due to the busy schedule we have here.
 We love to welcome students to our fantastic studio on Stirchley High Street, and to the well-equipped music room at my home in Selly Park, where we have a wide range of resources for use during lessons.
 We also offer Online tuition via Zoom, to students anywhere in the world.

 Do you give free trial lessons?

-All new pupils are offered a consultation, free of charge, before we start lessons.
+All new pupils are offered a 30-minute consultation, charged at less than half our standard lesson rate, before we start lessons.
 The consultation is a chance for us to get to know one another a little, to answer any questions you might have, and to talk about the best way for us to get you started with music lessons.
 It might include some playing, particularly if you have had lessons before and can demonstrate what you’ve already learned.

 Who will my lessons be with?